 The ATLAS Program for Robot-Assisted Surgery

 The Applied Technology Laboratory for Advanced Surgery (ATLAS) program at Roswell Park Cancer Institute (RPCI) was created to develop innovative, enhanced technologies in the medical field.
-The program comprises a technological development lab, medical illustration studio, and surgical training facilities, all fully supported by RPCI.
+The program comprises a technological development lab, medical illustration studio, and surgical training facilities, all fully supported by Roswell Park.

-RPCI was the first institution in the United States to be accredited as a training institute in Robot-Assisted Surgery (RAS) by the Société Internationale d’Urologie (SIU).
-Surgical teams from around the globe come here to develop their skills under the guidance of RPCI’s robotic surgery experts.
+Surgical teams from around the globe come here to develop their skills under the guidance of Roswell Park’s robotic surgery experts.

 - The first-ever video-based textbook about robot-assisted surgery